 Hamilton and its environs are home to over 100 waterfalls, and hikers have endless options for single and multi-day hikes that put these stunners front and centre.
 You can explore these natural works of art via six self-guided waterfall trip itineraries.

-THE NIAGARA ESCARPMENT
+CELEBRATE THE RETURN OF GREEN ON THE NIAGARA ESCARPMENT

 Hike a UNESCO World Biosphere Reserve